kanboard/kanboard/README.md

 Kanboard
 ========

-Kanboard is a project management software that use the Kanban methodology.
+Kanboard is a project management software that uses the Kanban methodology.

 Official website: <http://kanboard.net>